Natizyskunk/vscode-sftp/docs/common_config.md

 ## remoteExplorer.fileExclude
 *string[]*: Configure that patterns for excluding files and folders.
 The Remote Explorer decides which files and folders to show or hide based on this setting.

+## remoteExplorer.order
+*number*: Remote Explorer will ascending sorting by this value.
+If this value does not exist, sort by name.

+**Default**: 0

 ## concurrency
 *number*: Lowering the concurrency could get more stability because some clients/servers have some sort